binhphanhai/frontend-system-design/docs/behavior-interview/03-tell-me-about-yourself.md

 # Answering "Tell Me About Yourself"

-*A guide to answering self introduction questions effectively in different interview contexts, for front end engineers.*
+_A guide to answering self introduction questions effectively in different interview contexts, for front end engineers._

----

 ---

 The self introduction is one of the things you can always expect to encounter in an interview, regardless of interview format.
 Hence the return on investment of preparing for it is rather high.
 Most of the time, your self introduction should be short and sweet, delivering a good impression in the fewest amount of words.

 **In this article you will find:**

 1. Recommended preparation for different interview settings
 2. The 1-min pitch formula
 3. Portfolio or case study showcase